markusthemaker/DewPointThermometer/README.md

 This project implements a robust dew point thermometer system with a base station that connects via Lora to an indoor and outdoor sensor.
 The sensors measures temperature/humidity with a highly accurate SHT85 sensor.
 The base station receives this data from both sensors, calculates both indoor and outdoor dew points, and determines if airing the house out would help control indoor humidity or not.
 An LED indicator provides a quick visual guide for whether or not to ventilate, and an LCD display shows the current measured and calculated values for indoor & outdoor conditions.
 The system is connected to Adafruit Cloud for tracking and graphing data.

-By employing a unique LoRa sync word, CRC checks, ensuring network connectivity before I/O operations, and using timed intervals for tasks, the system remains responsive and reliable—even in noisy RF environments or when the Ethernet cable is disconnected.
-Additionally, a logic level converter (level shifter) is required for the LCD if it operates at 5V while the rest of the system runs at 3.3V.
+By employing a unique LoRa sync word, CRC checks, ensuring network connectivity before I/O operations, and using timed intervals for tasks, the system remains responsive and reliable—even in noisy RF environments or when Wifi or the Ethernet cable get disconnected.

 ## Features